Interstate Canal restored to 100%, official says

 Crews with the Pathfinder Irrigation District responded quickly early on the morning of July 1 to divert water flowing from a breach that occurred in the Interstate Canal roughly two miles west and north of Lingle, Wyoming.
 District crews continued working to patch the canal once it was empty.

-“We hauled in a dirt-clay mix that was within about three quarters of a mile from the repair,” Rick Miller, Pathfinder Irrigation District general manager, told the Star-Herald.
+“We hauled in a dirt-clay mix that was within about three quarters of a mile from the repair,” Rick Miller, Pathfinder Irrigation District general manager, told the Gering Courier.

 Within a week, the wall of the canal had been repaired and district officials released a statement announcing there would be a slow start-up in order to monitor the canal.